Bloggers! Don’t ignore your blog sidebar design. It’s taking up 300 pixels of valuable space on every page of your

 Let’s get into it.

 For your “above the fold” content, you will need to place the most important thing you want every visitor of your blog to see.

 This will depend on the nature of your blog, but for most blogs, this would be your about me section.

-If you offer a course or coaching of any kind, you’ll want the reader to immediately see who is behind the blog so they can connect with you.
+If you offer a course or coaching or sell online courses of any kind, you’ll want the reader to immediately see who is behind the blog so they can connect with you.

 Include a picture, introduce yourself, and give your story in a couple of sentences.